 Earning status by having a Hilton credit card:

-Now, if you want to go full force and get Diamond status without actually living in a Hilton hotel, you can get this, but only after $40,000 in spend on the credit card.
-I personally think this is a lot to put on a card, but if you stay at Hilton hotels often and can benefit from the value, this might be a great opportunity for you.
+Complimentary breakfast alone can be huge.
 A family of four staying in a European hotel for example might be able to get a $100 value/day out of the executive lounge.
 Eating breakfast and dinner and packing a lunch to go (although maybe excessive) can be a huge cost savings.
-I would sooner go for Gold and email a hotel manager ahead of time requesting and confirming an executive floor room or at least access.
-Again, the Reserve card is the way to go since you are automatically given Gold status while trying to hit the $40,000 threshold.
+I would sooner go for Gold and email a hotel manager ahead of time requesting an executive floor room or at least access.
+While Diamond is nice, it does require essentially living at a Hilton hotel or putting a ton of spend on a Hilton hotel.

 Disclosure: This post contains affiliate links for some of the credit cards.
 All of these are the best offers available.
 As always, thanks for your support and happy traveling on a deal!
 You can learn more about all four Hilton sign up offers here.